by Trevor A. Flood, MD FRCPC

 Your pathologist will then examine the tissue samples under a microscope.
 What they see (the microscopic features) will help them predict how the disease will behave.
 These same features will help you and your doctors decide which treatment options are best for you.
 These options may include active surveillance (see below), radiation, or surgery to remove the tumour.

-Your pathology report for prostatic adenocarcinoma will likely contain a lot of information about the Gleason grade and the Gleason score (see Gleason score below).
+Your pathology report for prostatic adenocarcinoma will likely contain a lot of information about the Gleason grade and the Gleason score.
 Both are made up of numeric scales.
 The Gleason grade ranges from 1-5 and the Gleason score ranges from 2 and 10.
+Both the Gleason grade and Gleason score are important because they help predict how the tumour will behave over time.

-Active surveillance is a treatment option for men who have low grade (Gleason score 3+3=6 or Grade group 1) prostate cancer detected by a biopsy.
+Active surveillance is a treatment option for men who have low-grade (Gleason score 3+3=6 or Grade group 1) prostate cancer detected by a biopsy.
 Since the cancer is growing slowly, there is no need to remove it right away because it likely poses no risk to the patient.
+Active surveillance avoids invasive treatments for low-risk cancer that is growing slowly.

 Active surveillance involves monitoring the patient with: